Marcia’s current tutoring subjects are listed at the left. You

 I feel prepared to pass this knowledge along - despite the fact that I do not possess a degree on paper in the field.
 Instead of that, I acquired the knowledge that derives from living and talking to the descendants of these cultures and understanding their ways of life and religious beliefs ... and by seeing - face to face - a few of those witnesses of lost cultures and achievements.

-While I was overseas, I studied English as Second Language in High School for about 4 years, for another 2 years in College, and in the Center for English Language Studies, where I received my Cambridge Language Institute certification.
+Having being born overseas, English was not my first language.
+However, I was taught a little bit at home, studied it in High School for about 4 years, then for another 2 years in College, and at the British Center for English Language Studies, where I received my Cambridge Language Institute certification, the equivalent of the TOEFL certification.

-My MA concentration was in Applied Linguistics.
-This means that you visualize a language, analyze the data, establish a basic set of rules that applies to that language and apply what you learned to decipher, teach and use it.
-My concentration was in Teaching a Second Language to Speakers of Other Languages.
-While that applies to any language - and I teach several of them - I also used this ability for ESOL.
-I myself was a Foreign student and learned the language by studying it and teaching it to myself.
-I studied, helped other to study the TOEFL, passed it and continued to Graduate School and further teaching.
+My MA was in Applied Linguistics.
+This means that one visualizes a language, analyzes the data, establishes a basic set of rules relating to that language, and applies the acquired material to decipher, teach, and use a particular language.
+Within the Applied Linguistics field, I specialized in Teaching a Second Language to Speakers of Other Languages.
+While that refers to any language - and I teach several of them - I also have been using this ability for teaching ESL - English as a Second Language.
+I myself was a foreign student of English and learned the language by studying it and teaching it to myself, while using it if and when necessary, mistakes and all!
+I went through the TOEFL exam, took it, passed it, and continued on to Graduate School and further teaching.

 While working with multinational corporations, including Nestlé, I became a translator/interpreter (simultaneous and consecutive) for French/Portuguese, French/English/French/Spanish.